Holstein–Primakoff transformation

-The Holstein–Primakoff transformation in quantum mechanics is a mapping to the spin operators from boson creation and annihilation operators, effectively truncating their infinite-dimensional Fock space to finite-dimensional subspaces.
+In quantum mechanics, the Holstein–Primakoff transformation is a mapping from boson creation and annihilation operators to the spin operators, effectively truncating their infinite-dimensional Fock space to finite-dimensional subspaces.

 One important aspect of quantum mechanics is the occurrence of—in general—non-commuting operators which represent observables, quantities that can be measured.

 A standard example of a set of such operators are the three components of the angular momentum operators, which are crucial in many quantum systems.

 These operators are complicated, and one would like to find a simpler representation, which can be used to generate approximate calculational schemes.

 The transformation was developed in 1940 by Theodore Holstein, a graduate student at the time, and Henry Primakoff.
 This method has found widespread applicability and has been extended in many different directions.